Advertiser Disclosure

 Purchase a Pass

-If you’re a frequent traveler, buying a monthly or yearly subscription pass can be a good way to save on Wi-Fi.
+Buying a monthly or yearly subscription pass can be a good way to save on Wi-Fi if you’re a frequent traveler.

-For example, if you fly 6+ times per month and spend $8 to $10 per flight, a monthly pass can present decent savings.
+For example, a monthly pass can present decent savings if you fly 6 or more times per month and spend $8 to $10 per flight.
 The savings are more significant the more frequently you fly.

 Have a Credit Card With Free Gogo Passes

 One option for frequent travelers to save on Wi-Fi is with the U.S. Bank Altitude™ Reserve Visa Infinite® Card, which comes with 12 free Gogo Wi-Fi passes per year.
-The passes are valid on domestic and international flights, per segment.
-But, this will only be of benefit if your United flight offers service with Gogo, not any of the other 3 internet providers.
+The passes are valid on domestic and international flights per segment.
+But this will only benefit you if your United flight offers service with Gogo, not any of the other 3 internet providers.

 Use an Eligible American Express Credit Card